tommaso1giordano/OLAProject/Work Progress.md

 ### TO DO

-- [ ] check the demand curve.
+- [ ] check the demand curve for requirement 3.
 Under visual ispection it seems strange.